gw-dg/Median_House_Values_of_Californinan_Districts/README.md

-Found Median Prices of Californian districts using linear regression model using scikit learn library.
+Found Median house values of Californian districts using linear regression model using scikit learn library.